For more information contact:

 Report hours according to procedures outlined in BPPM 60.41.

-By the deadline on the bottom of the current Academic Payroll Documents Calendar, complete the separation personnel action through a PERMS transaction and submit the employee’s original Leave Reports or Time Reports to HRS.
+By the deadline on the bottom of the current Payroll Documents Schedule, complete the separation personnel action in Workday and submit the employee’s original leave reports or time reports to HRS, for reports signed prior to December 2020.

 Compensatory Time (Overtime-Eligible Only)